 The advantage of a small plant is that there is less current consumption.
 May that allows a use without starting the machine or the generator.
 In the often event of a cruising yacht with 2 persons, the size of approx. 30 to 60 litres per hour has proved its worth, also with regard to the price.

-If the machine or a generator is used to charge a battery every day, the plant should cover the daily requirements within this running time.
-On large boats, of which the generator is running continuously, the plant should cover the daily requirements within 3 to 5 hours.
-Thereby, a good efficiency with reasonable maintenance costs is reached.
+If the engine or a genset is used for daily power supply, the plant should cover the required daily demand within this running time.
+On boats where the generator runs continuously, a desalination plant should cover the daily demand within 3 to 12 hours of operation.
+This provides good economy at low cost.

 12/24 volt DC or 230 volt AC: In order to obtain maximum service life with highest quality product water from RO sea water membranes, the membrane surface must be flooded with sea water as much as possible.
 The energy needed for this stands in direct relation to the pump capacity (feed flow of high pressure pump).